 Many people suffer from arthritis – including men and women, older people and even children.
-There are around 150 different types of arthritis.
-The most common type is called osteoarthritis, with about 1.6 million Australians suffering from this form of arthritis.
+There are more than 100 different types of arthritis and the most common type is called osteoarthritis.

-Osteoarthritis is known as a degenerative joint disease and as it progresses people with it lose function of the affected joints.
-Osteoarthritis starts with the breakdown – or degeneration – of cartilage in the joints.
-Cartilage is the flexible tissue that provides a cushion where bones come together and prevents them from rubbing against each other during movement.
-Cartilage can start to wear down with age and joint use, decreasing the protective cushion between bones.
-In osteoarthritis the cartilage can break down so much that it no longer cushions the two bones.
+Osteoarthritis is known as a degenerative joint disease because people with it lose function of their joints over time.
+Osteoarthritis starts with the breakdown – or degeneration – of the joints between the body’s bones.
+This flexible tissue, or cartilage, provides a cushion where bones come together and prevents them from rubbing against each other when we move.
+Cartilage, just like any other shock absorber, can start to wear down with age and joint use, and as it does, the protective cushion between the body’s bones decreases.
+In osteoarthritis, this causes the bone underneath the cartilage to thicken and broaden out.

-Age is a key risk factor for osteoarthritis.
-People usually develop osteoarthritis from their mid 40s through to old age.
-In Australia about 1 in 10 men and 2 in 10 women aged between 45 and 65 years suffer from osteoarthritis and as people age osteoarthritis becomes more common.
+Age is a factor for osteoarthritis.
+People usually develop osteoarthritis from their late 40s, through to old age.
+In Australia approximately 1 in 4 people aged over 65 are affected by it.

-In addition to age, family history of osteoarthritis and carrying excess body weight may also raise a person’s risk of developing osteoarthritis.
-Joint injuries or fractures can lead to osteoarthritis later in life, as can long-term overuse of joints.
+A family history of osteoarthritis and carrying excess body weight may also raise a person’s risk of developing osteoarthritis.
+In addition, joint injuries or fractures can lead to osteoarthritis later in life as can long-term overuse of joints e.g. tennis elbow.
 In addition, osteoarthritis is more common and severe in women, especially in the knees and hands.